Six Ways Christians Watch Films: Pt. 2

 Yes, Jesus fulfilled the Law, but that doesn't mean he abolished it.
 Jesus summarized the Law for us: love God first and foremost and then love your neighbor.
 See Mark 12:32-33.

-While Christians have freedom to watch many movies, using wisdom and discernment, we are not free to watch movies that are pornographic in nature.
+While Christians have freedom to watch many movies, using wisdom and discernment, we are not free to watch movies that are pornographic in nature, for example.

 You may find that if a film leads you to break one of God's twin commands (love God and your neighbor), then you should not engage with it.
 Turn it off.
 Flee.